fazlebarisn/woo-product-faq/readme.txt

 Whether you're selling physical products, digital downloads, or services, this plugin helps improve the customer experience, increase conversions, and reduce pre-sale questions.

 = How to add FAQ =
-**individual product: ** Go to 'Product data' section on the product edit page.
+**individual product** : Go to 'Product data' section on the product edit page.
 Click on FAQ tab.
-**Bulk Entry: ** Look for 'Bulk FAQ' menu under 'Product FAQ'on the WordPress dashboard.
+**Bulk Entry** : Look for 'Bulk FAQ' menu under 'Product FAQ'on the WordPress dashboard.

 = ✨ Key Features =
 * Create FAQ groups and items and add bulk FAQ by categories.